The 10 Best All-in-One Laser Printers of 2022

-Multi-function printers that print, copy, scan, and fax can help businesses save money and space as well as improve workflow.
+Multifunction printers that print, copy, scan, and fax can help businesses save money and space as well as improve workflow.
 But choosing the right one can be overwhelming.
 Whether you need a basic model for occasionally printing documents in a home office, a machine that can print volume pages quickly, or more advanced options with cloud connectivity and security features—there’s a printer that’ll meet both your needs and wants, at a price within your business’s budget.

-Best Overall: HP LaserJet Pro M148fdw
+Best Value: HP LaserJet Pro M148fdw

 If you’re looking for an affordable four-in-one printer for a home office or small business, the HP Laserjet Pro M148fdw checks all the boxes.
 This machine has lots of useful features you’d expect to find on printers designed for larger offices, including wireless printing, a document feeder for fast scanning, automatic two-sided printing, and an LCD control panel with a keypad.

-Whether you print 200 or 2,000 pages per month, be assured that you won’t run out of ink easily, thanks to the printer's high yield toner cartridges which can print up to 2,800 pages before needing a replacement.
+Whether you print 200 or 2,000 pages per month, be assured that you won’t run out of ink easily, thanks to the printer's high yield toner cartridges, which can print up to 2,800 pages before needing a replacement.
 Better yet, the highly-rated HP Smart app makes it easy to set up the all-in-one printer.
-It also has features you’ll use regularly like printing and scanning from mobile devices and cloud services including Dropbox, Google Drive, and iCloud.
+It also has features you’ll use regularly like printing and scanning from mobile devices and cloud services, including Dropbox, Google Drive, and iCloud.

-Best for Small Businesses: Canon Color imageCLASS MF743Cdw
+Best Mid-Size: Canon Color imageCLASS MF743Cdw

 A three-in-one machine that saves both time and money, the Canon Color imageCLASS MF742Cdw is designed for offices that print between 750 and 400 pages per month.
 In other words, it’s a reliable multifunction printer programmed to maximize workflow.